CampGareth/windows-on-arm-dev-kit/README.md

 I'm normally a linux user with my distro of choice being Manjaro based on Arch.
 Switching to WSL2 has been interesting.
 My distro choice is fairly limited, Debian or Ubuntu 18.04, 20.04 and 22.04.
 There is an Arch WSL2 project out there but it doesn't seem to work on ARM.
 I initially went for Ubuntu 22.04 because newer is usually better but not this time, after installing Vivaldi I had missing audio.
 I tried Firefox in Ubuntu 20.04 and 18.04 both of which had audio, but Firefox in 22.04 uses a Snap package and snapd doesn't work out of the box on WSL2 because it needs SystemD which also doesn't work out of the box.
 It looks fixable but I haven't put in the time yet.
 One thing about Ubuntu is its default repositories are usually out of date.
 Golang is a language I use with frequent releases where 1.19 is latest but the default repos had 1.18 in 22.04, 1.13 in 20.04 and 1.10 in 18.04.
 There are separate repos to tackle this but Arch by comparison has regular updates to this package so I don't need to think about it much.
 Another example is VSCode which admittedly I'll run on windows and use WSL as a remote machine but Ubuntu doesn't seem to have a package for it.
 Arch has one in the core repos then...
 7 AURs you could use including the official microsoft binaries packaged up.

 I use Mac OS at work so the question becomes would I prefer WSL2 or Mac OS?
 I haven't spent enough time to pass that judgement but I like the WSL2 gives me gnu tools (e.g. sed) by default, proper window management instead of 'full screen everything and swipe between them', plus I spend a lot of time in Docker so think the memory reclamation of WSL2 will help.
 I think I'll hit some more WSL2 jank that'll make me swing the other way soon.

+### Gaming Performance
+Yes yes it's not a gaming PC, but who cares!
+- HL2 - 5120x1440 highest settings - 80-120fps
+- Battlefield Bad Company 2 - 1920x1080, medium settings - 25-45fps
+- GTA 4 - 1920x1080, medium-ish settings? - 53fps in benchmark - Got a black screen when loading the story mode :(
+- Zelda Windwaker (Dolphin on ARM) - 4x native resolution - 30-50fps

+Not bad at all!
+Good enough to be irritating when it crashes because you know the hardware's capable of running X.